eric-downes/20sq-blog/_posts/2024-12-05-issuance-fundamentals.md

+---
+layout: post
-# Some danger in reducing Issuance to avoid Runaway Staking.
+title: Some danger in reducing Issuance to avoid Runaway Staking.

-## Acknowledgements
+author: Eric Downes
+categories: [ethereum, issuance]
+excerpt: This is a blog post on Runaway Staking in a series summarizing our research funded by EF GRANT INFO.
+usemathjax: true

-This is a blog post on Runaway Staking in a series summarizing our research funded by EF GRANT INFO.
-The author, Eric Downes, is grateful for useful discussions with Eric Siu, Andrew Sudbury, and the the 20 Squares team; especially Danieli Palombi and Philipp Zahn.
+thanks: I am grateful for useful discussions with Eric Siu, Andrew Sudbury, and the the 20 Squares team; especially Danieli Palombi and Philipp Zahn.
+---

 ## The Problem

 The share of Ether staked by exchanges such as Coinbase and Liquid Staking Providers (LSTs) such as Lido ("centralized" staking services) continues to grow.
-This has provoked concerns, first raised by Ethereum researchers, and which we share, that the future of Ethereum might involve (1) all of its native asset being staked, such that (2) the de facto liquid Ether is controlled by a confederation of centralized un-transparent govrnance.
+This has provoked [concerns](https://issuance.wtf/), first raised by Ethereum researchers, and which we share, that the future of Ethereum might involve (1) all of its native asset being staked, such that (2) the de facto liquid Ether is controlled by a confederation of centralized un-transparent govrnance.
 In this blog post we address the first of these concerns.

 We use "stock and flow" differential equation models to study Ethereum macroeconomics, specifically how changing issuance impacts these